I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Caught in a Hailstorm

-In 2004, an expedition was mounted to finally sort out the conundrum.
+In 2004, an expedition was mounted to finally solve the conundrum.

 The skeletons were dated to around 850 CE and most seemed to die in the same way, from blows to the head.
 But, the skull injuries did not appear to have been caused by weapons, rather they looked as though something round was involved.